UnitedHealth Group

-UnitedHealth Group Incorporated is a for-profit American multinational managed healthcare and insurance company based in Minnetonka, Minnesota.
-It offers health care products and insurance services.
-UnitedHealth Group is the world's seventh largest company by revenue and the largest healthcare company by revenue, and the largest insurance company by net premiums.
-UnitedHealthcare revenues comprise 80% of the Group's overall revenue.
+UnitedHealth Group Incorporated is an American multinational for-profit company specializing in health insurance and health care services based in Eden Prairie, Minnesota.
+Selling insurance products under UnitedHealthcare, and health care services under the Optum brand, it is the world's seventh-largest company by revenue and the largest health care company by revenue.
+The company is ranked eighth on the 2024 Fortune Global 500.

-The company is ranked 11th on the 2022 Fortune Global 500.
-UnitedHealth Group has a market capitalization of $400.7 billion as of March 31, 2021.
+UnitedHealth Group has a market capitalization of more than $460 billion as of 2024.
+The company is the largest health insurer in the United States, insuring over 50 million people, and operates globally.

+Optum, carrying the same brand and name as Optum, functions as UnitedHealth Group's Business Process Outsourcing (BPO) and Shared Services subsidiary, catering to the group's customer service management with sites in countries like the Philippines.

+UnitedHealth Group has faced numerous investigations, lawsuits, and fines, including SEC enforcement for stock option backdating, Medicare over-billing, unfair claims practices, mental health treatment denials, and anticompetitive behavior.

 History

-In 1974, Richard Taylor Burke founded Charter Med Incorporated, a Minnetonka, Minnesota-based privately held company.
-In 1977, the United HealthCare Corporation was created to reorganize the company and became the parent company of Charter Med.
-United HealthCare's charter was to manage the newly created Physicians Health Plan of Minnesota, an early Health maintenance organization (HMO).
-Subsequently, in 1984, the company went public.
+1970s–1990s

+UnitedHealth Group originated in late 1974, when Minnesota-based Charter Med Incorporated was founded by Richard Taylor Burke.
+It originally processed claims for doctors at the Hennepin County Medical Society.
+UnitedHealthcare Corporation was founded in 1977 to purchase Charter Med and create a network-based health plan for seniors.
+It became a publicly traded company in 1984 and changed its name to UnitedHealth Group in 1998.

-In 1988, United HealthCare started its first pharmacy benefit management, through its Diversified Pharmaceutical Services subsidiary.
+In 1988, UnitedHealthcare started its first pharmacy benefit management, through its Diversified Pharmaceutical Services subsidiary.
 It managed pharmacy benefits delivered both through retail pharmacies and mail.
 The subsidiary was sold to SmithKline Beecham in 1994 for $2.3 billion.

-In 1994, United HealthCare acquired Ramsey-HMO, a Florida insurer.
+In 1994, UnitedHealthcare acquired Ramsey-HMO, a Florida insurer.
 In 1995, the company acquired The MetraHealth Companies Inc. for $1.65 billion.
-MetraHealth was a privately held company formed by combining the group health care operations of The Travelers Companies and MetLife.
-In 1996, United HealthCare acquired HealthWise of America, which operated HMOs in Arkansas, Maryland, Kentucky and Tennessee.
+MetraHealth was a privately held company formed by combining the group healthcare operations of The Travelers Companies and MetLife.
+In 1996, UnitedHealthcare acquired HealthWise of America, which operated HMOs in Arkansas, Maryland, Kentucky and Tennessee.

-In 1998, the company was reorganized as the holding of independent companies UnitedHealthcare, Ovations, Uniprise, Specialized Care Services and Ingenix, and rebranded as "UnitedHealth Group".
-Also in 1998, United Health Group acquired HealthPartners of Arizona, operator of Arizona's largest AHCCCS provider.
+In 1998, the company was reorganized as the holding of independent companies UnitedHealthcare, Ovations, Uniprise, Specialized Care Services, and Ingenix and rebranded as "UnitedHealth Group".
+Also in 1998, UnitedHealth Group acquired HealthPartners of Arizona, operator of Arizona's largest AHCCCS provider.